Casheeew/cashew.me/pages/index.md

 art: random
 ---

 Hey!
-I'm <span font-serif>Son Nghiem</span>, a software engineer and Human-Computer Interaction (HCI) researcher.
-My interests span many topics, but my current focus is designing intelligent systems to <u>augment experiences</u> and developing <u>novel interactions</u>.
+I'm <span font-serif>Son Nghiem</span>, a software and machine learning engineer with experience building scalable AI and intelligent systems.

+Starting <b>December 2025</b>, I will join {Bering Lab} in Seoul to help deliver their AI-powered legal translation system to major law firms and enterprises across the globe.

+Previously, I worked at {HCI Tech Lab} developing Gen-AI systems for motion computing and entertainment.
+I am also a maintainer of {Yomitan}, a powerful, multilingual language learning tool used by <u>100,000+ learners</u> worldwide.

 <div bg-gray-500 bg-opacity-5 grid="~ cols-1 md:cols-3 gap-5">
   <figure>